Islandora/islandora_bagit/README.txt

 Extending and customizing the BagIt module
 ==========================================

-The files that are added to an Islandora object's Bag are managed by plugins.
-Plugins
-1) define the source path for datastream files and their destination paths in the Bag relative to the Bag's 'data' directory, and 2) optionally, rename datastream files or create new files for inclusion in the Bag.
+Files are added to an Islandora object's Bag by plugins.
+Plugins 1) define the source path for datastream files and their destination paths in the Bag relative to the Bag's 'data' directory, and 2) optionally, rename datastream files or create new files for inclusion in the Bag.

 The module comes with four plugins, one that copies all the datastreams in an Islandora object in the top level of the Bag's 'data' directory, one that creates an Archivematica (http://archivematica.org) transfer Bag, one that illustrates how to create an additional file to add to the Bag, and one that exports the FOXML for an Islandora object.

 Multiple plugins may be activated, but they all add files to the same Bag.
-This means that unless the active plugins add distinct files to the Bag, you should activate only one plugin.
+This means you can write plugins that create one specific file and activate it or deactivate it as needed.
+Plugins will be fired in the order in which their filenames sort.

 If you have requirements not covered by the supplied plugins, you can use the plugins described above to base your own on.
-If you write your own plugins, follow these
+If you write your own plugins, follow these guidelines:
-guidelines:

 a) Begin plugin filenames with 'plugin_' and end in '.inc'.
 b) Every plugin has a function that is named the same as the filename